AndB0ndar/django_mongodb_template/README.md

 # django_mongodb_template

-Template for creating a Django application with a MongoDB in Docker
+Template for creating a Django application with a MongoDB in Docker container

 ## Introduction